C0D1UM/technical-standard/angular/coding-styles/README.md

 #### Indentation

-The indentation in HTML, we use 2 spaces for inside element. we don't tabs or mix tabs.
+For the indentation in HTML, we use **2 spaces** for elements.
+Do not use tabs or spaces mixed with tabs.

 ```html
 <div id="div-1">